scala/scala-lang/blog/_posts/2017-05-30-tribulations-canbuildfrom.md

 infamous abstraction of the current collections.
 It is mainly criticised for making scary type signatures.

-Our ongoing [collections redesign](https://github.com/scala/collection-strawman) is an opportunity to  try alternative designs.
-This blogposts explains the (many!) problems solved by `CanBuildFrom` and the alternative solutions implemented in the new collections.
+Our ongoing collections redesign ([blog post](http://www.scala-lang.org/blog/2017/02/28/collections-rework.html), [GitHub repo](https://github.com/scala/collection-strawman)) is an opportunity to  try alternative designs.
+This post explains the (many!) problems solved by `CanBuildFrom` and the alternative solutions implemented in the new collections.

 ## Transforming the elements of a collection